Carolyn Moore Layton: Peoples Temple and Jim Jones

 In 1972, Carolyn's youngest sister, Annie, visited the Temple and was convinced to stay.

 In 1974, Carolyn asked her parents if she could live with them in Berkeley for a few months; she was pregnant with Jones' child.
-During her pregnancy, Carolyn pressured her father to perform her wedding by proxy to a Temple member named Mike Prokes, so that her child would be legitimate.
-On January 31, 1975, Carolyn gave birth to a son, Jim Jon Prokes – nicknamed 'Kimo'.
+During her pregnancy, Layton pressured her father to perform her wedding by proxy to a Temple member named Mike Prokes, which he did, so that her child would be legitimate.
+On January 31, 1975, Carolyn gave birth to a son, named Jim Jon Prokes – nicknamed 'Kimo'.

-Later that year, Carolyn resumed her responsibilities within the Temple.
+Later that year, Layton resumed her responsibilities within the Temple.
 Her period of absence was explained as the result of an imprisonment in Mexico while on a secret mission for the Temple.
-Kimo's paternity was initially attributed to a prison guard; later, Jones revised his story, telling his followers that he'd accidentally impregnated Carolyn while training her to "use her body for the Cause".
+Kimo's paternity was initially attributed to a prison guard.
+Later, Jones revised his story, telling his followers that he'd accidentally impregnated Carolyn while training her to "use her body for the Cause".

-Carolyn was one of an elite group of staff who had access to the Temple's financial assets and, along with other members of this group, was responsible for moving thousands of dollars into offshore accounts, making real estate investments, and setting up dummy business fronts.
+Layton was one of an elite group of staff who had access to the Temple's financial assets.
+Along with other members of this group, she was responsible for moving thousands of dollars into offshore accounts, making real estate investments, and setting up dummy business fronts.

-In mid-1977, the publication of a critical article in New West magazine prompted Jones to permanently relocate to the Peoples Temple Agricultural Project in Guyana.
-Over the following two months, over a thousand of his followers joined him there, including Carolyn.
+In mid-1977, the publication of a critical article in New West magazine prompted Jones to permanently relocate to what became known as the Peoples Temple Agricultural Project in Guyana.
+Over the following two months, more than one thousand of his followers joined him there, including Carolyn and their son.

 Jonestown

-Carolyn and Jones began to live together more openly in Jonestown, sharing a cabin.
-Annie and another lover and aide of Jones', Maria Katsaris, also shared their quarters, as did Kimo and John Victor Stoen – a child Jones claimed to have fathered with a former Temple member, Grace.
+Layton and Jones began to live together more openly in Jonestown, sharing a cabin.
+Her sister Annie and another lover and aide of Jones', Maria Katsaris, also shared their quarters.
+Also living there were Layton's son Kimo and John Victor Stoen.
+Jones claimed to have fathered Stoen with Grace, a former Temple member.

-Carolyn divided her time between Jonestown and the Temple's headquarters in Georgetown, Guyana, often working as a shortwave radio operator.
-She also taught in Jonestown's high school.
-Together with Harriet Tropp and Johnny Brown Jones, Carolyn formed Jonestown's "Administrative Triumvirate", which was responsible for supervising the activities of eight department heads.
+Layton divided her time between Jonestown and the Temple's headquarters in Georgetown, Guyana, where she often worked as a shortwave radio operator.
+She also taught in Jonestown's high school, which the community founded..
+Together with Harriet Tropp and Johnny Brown Jones, Layton was one of Jonestown's "Administrative Triumvirate".
+They supervised the activities of eight department heads.

-Along with members of Jonestown's medical staff, Carolyn was aware of Jones' abuse of pharmaceuticals.
+Along with members of Jonestown's medical staff, Layton was aware of Jones' abuse of pharmaceuticals.
 In 1978, she was observed shooting him up with a substance he claimed was Vitamin B-12.

-Carolyn is believed to have been the author of a memo entitled 'An Analysis of Future Prospects', estimated to have been written in the weeks preceding November 18.
+Layton is believed to have been the author of a memo entitled 'An Analysis of Future Prospects', estimated to have been written in the weeks preceding November 18, 1978.
 The memo discusses several options for the people of Jonestown in the face of mounting pressures on the community, including (but not limited to) a "final stand" involving the deaths of the entire population.

-Carolyn died of cyanide poisoning in Jones' cabin on November 18.
-Her body was one of only seven out of the 909 casualties in Jonestown to be autopsied.
+Pathologists determined that Layton died of cyanide poisoning in Jones' cabin on November 18.
+Her body was one of only seven of the 909 fatalities in Jonestown to be autopsied.